 Temple L. Houston – A gunman, Texas state senator, and son of Texas governor Sam Houston, he killed Ed Jennings in Woodward, Oklahoma.
 He was tried and acquitted of murder.
 He died in Woodward, Oklahoma, on August 15, 1905.

 Joe Howard – A gunman in Lincoln County, New Mexico, in 1877, killed Chihuahua, a Cherokee Indian.

 John Hudgens – A gunman, he shot and killed Louis Montjeau in January 1885 at White Oaks, New Mexico.

 Hugh Hudson – A Peacock gunman in the late 1860s Lee-Peacock feud in Texas.
 He was shot and killed after he was accused of killing a man.

-Johnny Hurley – A member of the Seven Rivers Warriors who fought in New Mexico’s Lincoln County War.
-He survived the war but was killed by Nicholas Aragon in Chaperito, New Mexico on January 25, 1886.
+Johnny Hurley – A gunfighter and member of the Seven Rivers Warriors who fought in New Mexico’s Lincoln County War.
+He survived the war and a deputy under Lincoln County Sheriff William Poe.
+As the pair were tracking an outlaw by the name of Nicholas Aragon in Chaperito, New Mexico, he was killed in a gunfight on January 25, 1886.